PSU-OIT-ARC/django-arcutils/README.md

             foo = models.ChoiceField(choices=FooType.as_choices())

+- `will_be_deleted_with(obj)` returns 2-tuples of
+  `(model class of objects in set, set of objects that will be deleted along with obj)`.
+This can be used in delete views to list the objects that will be deleted in a cascading manner.

-1. `arcutils.db.dictfetchall`: pass a cursor and get the rows back as a dict
+- `arcutils.db.dictfetchall`: pass a cursor and get the rows back as a dict
-1. `arcutils.ldap.ldapsearch(query, using='default', **kwargs)` performs an LDAP search using the LDAP connection specified by the using parameter.
-By default, each LDAP result is parsed into a "profile", which is just a dict with user info pulled from the LDAP attributes:

-        results = ldapsearch('(uid=mdj2)')
-        print(results[0])  # -> {'first_name': 'Matt', 'last_name': 'Johnson', ...}
+### Forms - arcutils.forms

-1. `arcutils.forms.BaseFormSet` and `arcutils.forms.BaseModelFormSet` have an
+- `arcutils.forms.BaseFormSet` and `arcutils.forms.BaseModelFormSet` have an
   `iter_with_empty_form_first()` method that is is basically `([formset.empty_form] + formset.forms)`.
 This makes it convenient to iterate over the empty form in templates without having a special case for it.

-1. `arcutils.forms.BaseFormSet` and `arcutils.forms.BaseModelFormSet` override the `clean` method
+- `arcutils.forms.BaseFormSet` and `arcutils.forms.BaseModelFormSet` override the `clean` method
   so that if a form is being deleted, its validation errors are blanked out.

-1. Console script: some ARCUtils functionality can be accessed via the `arcutils` console script (or via `python -m arcutils`).
+- Console script: some ARCUtils functionality can be accessed via the `arcutils` console script (or via `python -m arcutils`).
 Currently, there is one subcommand for running LDAP queries:

         arcutils ldap '(uid=wbaldwin)'

+### LDAP - arcutils.ldap

+To use the LDAP features, you will need at least a minimal set of LDAP settings:

+    LDAP = {
+        'default': {
+            'host': 'ldap://ldap-bulk.oit.pdx.edu',
+            'search_base': 'ou=people,dc=pdx,dc=edu',
+        }
+    }

+- `arcutils.ldap.ldapsearch(query, using='default', **kwargs)` performs an LDAP search using the LDAP connection specified by the using parameter.
+By default, each LDAP result is parsed into a "profile", which is just a dict with user info pulled from the LDAP attributes:

+        results = ldapsearch('(uid=mdj2)')
+        print(results[0])  # -> {'first_name': 'Matt', 'last_name': 'Johnson', ...}

 ## Testing